eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

 ## Database-Specific

-- many orms and db access libraries advertise portability as a feature
+Many ORMs and database access tools advertise portability as a feature.
+For certain tools (e.g. [DBeaver][dbeaver] or Java's `java.sql`) this makes sense.
+For more involved tools, portability is an anti-feature.

-- in reality: sql is never portable
+The problem is that SQL, in practice, is never portable.

-  - sqlite vs. everything else is completely differnet universes
+For example, SQLite vs. everything else is a completely different universe.
+Until a recent version, SQLite's `INSERT` statement didn't support a `RETURNING` clause.

-  - sqlite aside, within big iron (pg, mysql, microsoft, oracle) the differences are huge
-    - sql has different syntax
-    - different types
-    - differnet features
-    - different perf characteristics
-  - the choice of postgres vs. mysql is not like ext4 vs zfs.
-    - with that choice, there exists a semantic level above which the differences disappear. dd and du work the same.
-    - it's more like choosing between Python and C.
-- abandon the whole concept of database portability
-  - just use postgres/mysql/whatever
-    - build the tool for what you're gonna be using it for
-  - shamelessly exploit native features
-  - switching from one db to another rarely happens
+But even putting SQLite aside, even within the big iron databases (Postgres, MySQL and the various proprietary ones) the differences are immense.
+The set of data types is different.
+The performance characteristics are different.
+Even the SQL itself has a different syntax.

+The choice of database is unlike, say, the choice of filesystem.
+If your computer uses `ext4` or `zfs`, there exists a functional level above which the differences disappear. `ls` works the same regardless. `fopen` works the same.
+As long as you're not using the more advanced features, you can swap one filesystem for another without caring at all which one it is.

+The choice of Postgres vs. MySQL is more like the choice of C and C++: two programming languages that are syntactically and semantically kind of similar, such that people often write "C/C++", but which are in completely different universes.

+And the problem with portability is it comes at the cost of specificity.
+I don't want a database access tool, I want a Postgres access tool.
+I want it to expose Postgres' power user features as first-class features, not remote extensions enabled at my own peril.

 ## Portable Across Languages